abouchard-ds/Land-Real-Estate/README.md

 # Land_Robot
-Data Analysis for Land Purchase
+Data Pipeline for Land Purchase proof of concept.

 ![Boreal Forest](/media/myboreal.jpg)

 I want to buy land in the boreal forest.
+I can't find the information I need from one website.
+And I want to find anomalies in the market to benefit from.

-So I made a scraper to get the data, then a data cleaner.
-Then I do some data analysis on the properties using business analytics and machine learning.
+So I made a scraper to get the data.
+Then I do some cleanup and data analysis on the properties using business analytics and machine learning.

 ## Web scraper 'List' and 'Detail'